bamotav/Hangfire.RecurringJobAdmin/README.md

 A simple dashboard to manage Hangfire's recurring jobs.

-This repo is the extension for [Hangfire](https://github.com/HangfireIO/Hangfire)

-This package is based on the ["Hangfire.Recurring Job Extensions"](https://github.com/icsharp/Hangfire.RecurringJobExtensions/) package made by vigoss, thanks for your contribution to the community.
+This repo is the extension for [Hangfire](https://github.com/HangfireIO/Hangfire) based on ["Hangfire.Recurring Job Extensions"](https://github.com/icsharp/Hangfire.RecurringJobExtensions/) package made by vigoss, thanks for your contribution to the community.
 It contains the following functionalities:

 * we can use RecurringJobAttribute they are stored in database and presented in the administrator.
 * we can can create, edit jobs